 Answer 671.
 No, a thousand times no. All the powers and functions of a church are delegated powers; and it is a legal axiom, founded in eternal verities, that delegated functions and trust cannot be redelegated.
 [Graves.
 TN Bap.
 Sept.
-14, 1887, p. ?].
+14, 1887, p?].

 It is quite true that no church can re-delegate its authority to any group of members within or without the church.
-Church authority belongs to the church, or the membership as a whole.
-However, such authority may be ministered through any selected member or members, as it is impossible for all members to administer each baptism.
+Church authority belongs to the whole membership of the church.
+However, such authority may be ministered through any selected member or members.
+For example, the church authorizes one of its ordained members to administer the ordinances in behalf of the entire congregation.

 However, the church does not "re-delegate" its authority by bringing baptized believers into regular church order through its ordained ministry or through authorized letters of dismissal for that purpose, or though directly supervising the process.
-In all these cases, it is the church exercising the authority committed unto it by Christ through its own membership.
+In all these cases, it is the church exercising its authority through its own membership.

 Matthew 28:19-20 is church authority to bring baptized believers into regular church order.
-This exercise of authority in church constitution does not redelegate any authority.
+This exercise of authority in church constitution does not re-delegate any authority.
 The church authorizes baptized believers to freely enter into covenant church union with Christ by their own vote.
-It is an act of church authority to self-organize.
+It is an act of church authority that allows some of its baptized members to self-organize.
 The church authorizing the covenant union does not conflict with the authority of the new church any more than a minister authorizing two people to enter into covenant union conflicts with a new marriage.